 Questions about your individual symptoms and how they impact your life will be of primary focus.
 Those questions will be very individualized and are difficult to capture here.

 The ALJ will not make an immediate decision on the day of your hearing.
 You will receive written notification of the ALJ’s decision by mail approximately 1-2 months after your hearing.

 The length of time you spend waiting for a response could be even greater.
 It depends on the number of claims the Social Security Administration is processing at the time.

 The idea of going through a hearing can be intimidating.
 If your coronavirus symptoms are causing long-term disability, however you should not give up after an initial denial.
 The number one way to make sure you’re prepared to move forward is to hire a skilled disability lawyer.

 A lawyer will be able to look over your initial claim and see why it might have been denied.
 They will then be able to help you find proper documentation and make sure your claim is heard in full on the day of your disability hearing.

-Here at Hermann Law Group, we have over 50 years of experience in disability law.
-With one of our attorneys, you can be confident that you have expert guidance.
+With our attorneys, you can be confident that you have expert guidance.
 Contact us today for a free initial consultation.